 2 – What to Bring

 Make sure to wear comfortable walking shoes.
 There is plenty of walking at the Michigan Celtic Festival.
-However, many of the paths through the fairgrounds are dirt or gravel.

 3 – Getting to the Festival